rajeshwws/checkout-magento2-plugin/Rajeshwws/CKOtest/README.md

-Create a Magento 2 plugin using the Checkout.com Unified API
+Magento 2 plugin using the Checkout.com Unified API.
-Note: due to the complexity of the task, you’re allowed to use an existing payment
+Please follow the below step to check this functionally.
+Step 1 : Create the plugin files and the Magento admin config. the path is : Stores->Configuration->Sales->Payment Methods - you can add the config setting here.